vannipluto/infoStickT/README.md

-# Telegram Echo Bot
+# ApproveStrickers

-This is a sample Telegram Bot written in PHP running on Heroku
+Telegram Bot written in PHP running on Heroku